lawrencesethor/hello-world/README.md

-# Hello

-This is basically one of my first repo
+# mas - Modern Applied Statistics Course

+This features most of the course work for mas

-## Next topic
+## Text Books
-Getting used to GitHub
+    * ISLR
+    * ADAfaEPoV